-Cologne Cathedral, September 2008.
-I’m proud to say that weekend wasn’t all about drinking, junk food and um… other activities.
+September 2008.
+I’m proud to say that the weekend wasn’t all about drinking, junk food and um… other activities.
 I was insistent from the very beginning that we take in as much of the city as we could, including an essential visit to Cologne Cathedral.
-More than a little hung-over, the dim lighting and reflective silence inside turned out to be just what we needed.
-Less welcomed was the five hundred and thirty three step, one hundred meter climb up the South Tower.
+More than a little hung-over, the dim lighting and reflective silence turned out to be just what we needed.
+Less welcomed was the five hundred and thirty three step climb up the South Tower.
 But of course we got on with it, trudging ever upward, past the impressive bell chamber and out onto the open-air platform.

-City Views From Cologne Cathedral, September 2008.
-Naturally the climb was well worth it, with some fine views across the city on what was a cool, reasonably clear day.
-Not wanting our cultural ambitions to end there, we later took in the informative albeit grim National Socialism Documentation Centre, a somber museum in which the darkest period of German history is brought alive through personal stories, an authentic Gestapo prison cell and even a bomb shelter.
+September 2008.
+The climb was well worth it, with some fine views across the city and The Rhine on what was a cool, reasonably clear day.
+Not wanting our cultural ambitions to end there, we later took in the informative albeit grim National Socialism Documentation Centre, a somber museum in which the darkest period of German history is brought alive through personal stories, an authentic Gestapo prison cell and a bomb shelter.
 By the time we were done with all that, our hangovers had long since disappeared and we were ready for another round of beers!

 September 2008.
 I’m usually good at documenting the names of places, right down to every last pub, café and restaurant.
 But needless to say that weekend was a bit of a blur, so I have no idea where this photo was taken.
 All I remember is that it was a typically dim-lit underground Cologne bar, complete with pool tables, Fußball and a strictly Krautrock jukebox.
 My kind of pub!